-There are numerous situations in which people with schizophrenia may need help from people in their family or community.
-Often, a person with schizophrenia will resist treatment, believing that delusions or hallucinations are real and that psychiatric help is not required.
-At times, family or friends may need to take an active role in having them seen and evaluated by a professional.
+There are a number of instances in which people with schizophrenia may need help from people in their family or community.
+Often, a person with schizophrenia will refuse to go to treatment, believing they do not require psychiatric help and their that delusions or hallucinations are real.
+At times, family or friends may need to take an active role in having them evaluated by a professional.

-The issue of civil rights may enter into an attempt to provide treatment to someone with schizophrenia.
-Laws protecting patients from involuntary commitment have become very strict, and families and community organizations may be frustrated in their efforts to see that a severely mentally ill individual gets needed help.
-These laws vary from state to state; generally, when people are dangerous to themselves or others due to a mental disorder, the police can assist in getting them an emergency psychiatric evaluation and, if necessary, hospitalization.
-In some places, staff from a local community mental health center can evaluate an individual’s illness at home if he or she will not voluntarily go in for treatment.
+Civil rights may be an obstacle for those trying to get help for their loved one with schizophrenia.
+Strict laws protecting patients from involuntary commitment may prevent families from getting a severely mentally ill loved one the help they need, which can be frustrating for all involved in seeking treatment.
+These laws vary from state to state; generally, when people are dangerous to themselves or others due to a mental disorder, the police can assist in getting them an emergency psychiatric evaluation and even hospitalization, if needed.
+In some situations, staff from a local community mental health center can evaluate an individual’s illness at home if he or she will not voluntarily go in for treatment.

-1. The closest family member or friend should speak-up and be an advocate for the person with schizophrenia.
+1. Stick by and advocate for the person with schizophrenia.

-Encouraging the person to continue treatment and assisting him or her in the treatment process can positively influence recovery.
-Without treatment, some people with schizophrenia become so psychotic and disorganized that they cannot care for their basic needs, such as food, clothing and shelter.
-All too often, people with severe mental illnesses such as schizophrenia end up on the streets or in jails, where they rarely receive the kinds of treatment they need.
+Encouraging the person to continue treatment and supporting them through treatment can help them stay on the right track, with greater chance for recovery.
+Some people with schizophrenia become so psychotic and disorganized when they are not getting treatment, that they cannot care for their basic needs, such as food, clothing and shelter.
+It is common for people with severe mental illnesses such as schizophrenia to find themselves on the streets or in jails, where the necessary treatment is not available.

-4. Know how to respond to bizarre statements or beliefs.
+4. Respond accordingly to bizarre statements or beliefs.

-It may also be useful for those who know the person with schizophrenia well to keep a record of what types of symptoms have appeared, what medications (including dosage) have been taken, and what effects various treatments have had.
-By knowing what symptoms have been present before, family members may know better what to look for in the future.
-Families may even be able to identify some “early warning signs” of potential relapses, such as increased withdrawal or changes in sleep patterns, even better and earlier than the patients themselves.
-Thus, return of psychosis may be detected early and treatment may prevent a full-blown relapse.
-Also, by knowing which medications have helped and which have caused troublesome side effects in the past, the family can help those treating the patient to find the best treatment more quickly.
+Keeping a record of symptoms that have appeared, as well as medication usage (including dosage), and the effects various treatments have had on the person can be very helpful.
+Understanding what symptoms were present previously, family members may have a better understanding as to what to look for in the future.
+Families may even be able to identify some “early warning signs” of potential relapses.
+As a result, if psychosis returns, it may be detected early and immediate treatment may help to prevent a full-blown relapse.
+Also, by chronicling which medications helped and which did not in the past, the most suitable treatment options may be discovered quicker.

-6. Help the person set attainable, simple goals in his or her life.
+6. Assist the person set attainable goals in his or her life.

-In addition to involvement in seeking help, family, friends and peer groups can provide support and encourage the person with schizophrenia to regain his or her abilities.
-It is important that goals be attainable, since a patient who feels pressured or repeatedly criticized by others will probably experience stress that may lead to a worsening of symptoms.
+Family and friends can support the person with schizophrenia in regaining his or her abilities.
+In addressing goals for the person, it is important to be mindful in keeping the goals within reach; a patient who feels pressure or is criticized will more than likely feel stress, which could lead to a worsening of symptoms.
 Like anyone else, people with schizophrenia need to know when they are doing things right.
-A positive approach may be helpful and perhaps more effective in the long run than criticism.
+A positive approach may be more effective in the long run over criticism.
 This advice applies to everyone who interacts with the person.